 It should be clear how much you’re looking to raise in terms of funding.
 And how that money will tie in with your intended goals.
 Define as you give out the required investment amount how it will be spent and what areas will be nurtured with it.

-We included a proceeds table in our investment proposal template that you might find very useful.
+We included a proceeds table in our investment proposal sample that you might find very useful.
 It works on projected headcount, revenue, other expenses, and cash burn per quarter per year that should be easy to fill.

 Use customer validation in your favor to strengthen your case and describe your product roadmap as visually as possible.